Qasim Khan: Life

 He participated in the battles of Belyov in 1437, and of Suzdal in 1445.
 After the battle of Suzdal, he and his brother Yaqub were sent to Moscow to control the results of the treaty.
 He stayed at the palace of Vasily II of Moscow to serve him; when his father died in 1445, the throne of Kazan went to his elder brother Mäxmüd, which may have something to do with his decision to enter Russian service.

 In 1449, at the Pakhra River near Moscow, he defeated the troops of Sayid Ahmad I, the khan of the Great Horde, that came to conquer Muscovy.

 In 1447–1453, he supported Vasily in his struggle against Dmitry Shemyaka.
-In 1452, Vasily II granted him a principality in Ryazan, in the territory formerly belonging to Mishar Yurt, as a hereditary estate, and Kasimov city.
+In 1452, Vasily II granted him a principality in Ryazan as a hereditary estate, and Kasimov city.
 Those lands were designated the Qasim Khanate.

 During the 1467–1469 war, the Russians attempted to make him the khan of Kazan.
 In 1469, he was succeeded by his son Daniyal.